Emery-Dittmer/2023-ona-assignments/Assignment 2/Assginement2EmeryDittmer.md

 ### 1.2 Assumptions

-To simplify the problem, we will use several assumptions that are listed
-here: 1.
-We will use a grid to model this problem with 3 types of seats:
+To simplify the problem, we will use several assumptions that are listed here:<br> -1.
+We will use a grid to model this problem with 3 types of
-a.
+seats: a.
 No Seat: defines a position on the bus that is not a seat.
 The cabin for the driver or engine take up these spots. b.
 Occupied: a seat that exists but is currently occupied c.
 Available: an available seat to be sat in.
-These are the choice nodes we have.
-2. We will assume that all the seats will be occupied.
-Therefore, we will set the weight of each edge from available seats to 100%, even if the seat is currently available.
-3. We will assume that the alley for walking that divides the seats does not exist.
+These are the choice nodes we have. <br> -2.
+We will assume that all the seats will be occupied.
+Therefore, we will set the weight of each edge from available seats to 100%, even if the seat is currently available. <br> -3.
+We will assume that the alley for walking that divides the seats does not exist.
 We will not need to account for the small extra distance between seats D and 6.

     ##
     ## Attaching package: 'dplyr'